 Food Allergies In Kids– Are IgG Food Sensitivity Tests Useful?

-Yes, food is one source of stress I explore with the families I work with (there are four others).
-But food sensitivity testing isn't always a good idea.
+Short answer... food is one source of stress I explore with the families I work with but there's more to your child's story and food sensitivity testing isn't always a good idea.

 What Is A Food Sensitivity?

-So that's the first thing I want you to understand.
-Food sensitivity is a situation in which food triggers inflammation.
-It's the inflammation that's the problem.
+So that's the first thing piece to understand - food sensitivity is not an allergy, but it is a situation in which food triggers inflammation and symptoms (kinds like an allergy).

-For some kids, food sensitivity is a big contributor to their health issues, and figuring this out yields great results.
-I think of a young client, Jonah, who went from 5 meltdowns a week to one and completely stopped having panic attacks when we took out gluten, cashews, and cucumbers.
-That was a pretty extreme case.
+For some kids, food sensitivity is a big contributor to their skin, bowel, and behavior issues and figuring this out yields great results.
+I think of a young client, Jonah, who went from 5 meltdowns a week to 1 and completely stopped having panic attacks when we took out gluten, cashews, and cucumbers.

-But I want you to clearly understand what food sensitivities tell you and don't tell you.
-I also want you to clearly understand the controversy around food sensitivity testing so you don't waste your money.
+But I want you to clearly understand what food sensitivities tell you and don't tell you, and the controversy around food sensitivity testing so you don't waste your money.

-I'll explain by telling you about an interaction I had with a mom recently.
+I'll explain by recounting a recent interaction I had with a mom.

 A mom of three approached me, interested in running a food sensitivity test for her son who was experiencing ADHD-like behavior, dry patchy eczema-like skin, and interrupted sleep.
 She wanted to know if food might be the trigger.

-The validity of this test is hotly debated because IgG antibodies are "memory" antibodies; they can be triggered simply because they have seen a food for a second time.
+The validity of using IgG as a marker is hotly debated because IgG antibodies are "memory" antibodies; they can be in the blood simply because the immune system has seen a food for a second time.
+So if your child eats a lot of pineapple they may have high IgG antibodies to pineapple, but that doesn't mean there's a problem with pineapple.

-But on the other hand, an IgG test can be a helpful screening tool to see if any foods are eliciting an extreme response.
-An extreme IgG response would be a red flag indicating that a particular food could be a source of inflammation and immune activation.
+On the other hand, a specialized test like the Food Zoomer can be a helpful screening tool to see if any foods are eliciting an extreme response.
+An extreme IgG response to pineapple, especially if there is also an IgA response, would be a red flag indicating that it could be a source of inflammation and immune activation and it's worth your effort to take it out for a while to see what happens.
+Furthermore, if there are extreme elevations to multiple foods it tells you there is probably an issue with the microbiome and digestion (more on that later).

-For this mom, though, I asked her these questions:
+To this mom worried about her son, I asked these questions:

 - How urgently do you need to resolve the behavior of concern?
-Do you have time to tinker?
+Do you have time to tinker or are you in crisis?

-- How traumatic is it for your son to go through a blood draw?
+- How traumatic is it for your son to go through a blood draw or finger prick?

 - How comfortable are you in the kitchen?
 Do you cook?
-Are you open to experimenting?
+Are you open to experimenting with food?

-For this mom, I told her that I did not think the IgG test was the right place to spend her money right now.
-She had observed that when her son ate cheese and tomatoes he got lethargic and irritable.
+She told me she had observed that when her son ate cheese and tomatoes he got lethargic and irritable.
 When she took them out he felt better.
-Those were trigger foods for him.
-She was ok with taking them out and willing to try some new recipe ideas.

-Then, if her son was still not tolerating cheese and tomatoes (or anything else) she could consider the test as a way to go deeper, and that she combine it with an assessment of the microbiome to better understand where digestive capacity needed support.
+Then, if her son was still having symptoms and not tolerating cheese and tomatoes (or anything else) she could consider a food sensitivity test as a way to dig deeper, but I suggested she combine it with an assessment of the microbiome to better understand where digestive capacity needed support.

 So Are Food Sensitivity Tests Helpful?